QUOTEBOX-Reactions to actor Alec Baldwin's fatal shooting of cinematographer | Entertainment

 QUOTEBOX-Reactions to actor Alec Baldwin's fatal shooting of cinematographer

+"I am in touch with her husband, offering my support to him and his family.
+My heart is broken for her husband, their son, and all who knew and loved Halyna," Baldwin wrote.
+Stephen Baldwin

-Stephen Baldwin "Asking for your prayers tonight friends not much can be said other than please pray for all involved in the wake of this tragic accident thank you," the younger brother, who also acts, produces and directs films, posted on Instagram.
+"Asking for your prayers tonight friends not much can be said other than please pray for all involved in the wake of this tragic accident thank you," the younger brother, who also acts, produces and directs films, posted on Instagram.
+Cate Devaney

+"We analyzed the script late into the night and milked every ounce of possibility we could find," said the director who worked with Hutchins on "The Mad Hatter" and lived with her in a rented house during the shoot.
+"We watched movies, cooked, drank lots of wine and took turns caring for our pet rat, Atlas."
+"I'm gutted, heartbroken," she said in a tribute to Hutchins on Instagram.
+"You were a rising star and this never should have happened.
+I find a sliver of peace knowing you lived your life to the edges and soaked up the journey but it's still so senseless.
+I love you, Halyna."

 Joe Manganiello "I'm in shock," tweeted the actor who worked on "Archenemy" with Hutchins.
 "I can’t believe this could happen in this day and age… gunfire from a prop gun could kill a crew member?
 What a horrible tragedy."